-QUEST aims to build qualitative health research capacity in NB and represents a wide range of research expertise, disciplines, and organizations.
+QUEST aims to build qualitative health research capacity in NB and represents a wide range of research expertise, disciplines and organizations.
+QUEST meetings are held virtually through the Zoom platform.

 Watch our previously recorded sessions.